gml4gtk/kroketgraph/README.md

 # kroketgraph
 graphical graph visualization viewer with qt gui and subgraph folding feature

-This is GNU GPL Free C++ graph viewer with graphicl user interface updated for qt lib version 5.
+This is GNU GPL Free C++ graph viewer with graphical user interface updated for qt lib version 5.

  Kroket is an interactive directed graph visualization tool.
  It allows you to progressively unfold the graph and to expand/collapse